eegupova/Getting-And-Cleaning-Data-Project/CodeBook.md

 Raw data description:
 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+Raw data set includes the following data:
+1. Time domain accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ (prefix 't' to denote time), captured at a constant rate of 50 Hz
+2. Acceleration signal separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ)
+3. Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ) obtained from the body linear acceleration and angular velocity derived in time
+4. Magnitude of these three-dimensional signals calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag)
+5. fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag ('f' to indicate frequency domain signals) obtained through a Fast Fourier Transform (FFT)

+Signals were used to estimate variables of the feature vector for each pattern:
+'-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+   tBodyAcc-XYZ
+   tGravityAcc-XYZ
+   tBodyAccJerk-XYZ
+   tBodyGyro-XYZ
+   tBodyGyroJerk-XYZ
+   tBodyAccMag
+   tGravityAccMag
+   tBodyAccJerkMag
+   tBodyGyroMag
+   tBodyGyroJerkMag
+   fBodyAcc-XYZ
+   fBodyAccJerk-XYZ
+   fBodyGyro-XYZ
+   fBodyAccMag
+   fBodyAccJerkMag
+   fBodyGyroMag
+   fBodyGyroJerkMag

+The set of variables that were estimated from these signals are:

+   mean(): Mean value
+   std(): Standard deviation
+   mad(): Median absolute deviation max(): Largest value in array min(): Smallest value in array sma(): Signal magnitude area energy(): Energy measure.
+Sum of the squares divided by the number of values. iqr(): Interquartile range entropy(): Signal entropy arCoeff(): Autorregresion coefficients with Burg order equal to 4 correlation(): correlation coefficient between two signals maxInds(): index of the frequency component with largest magnitude meanFreq(): Weighted average of the frequency components to obtain a mean frequency skewness(): skewness of the frequency domain signal kurtosis(): kurtosis of the frequency domain signal bandsEnergy(): Energy of a frequency interval within the 64 bins of the FFT of each window. angle(): Angle between to vectors.

+Additional vectors obtained by averaging the signals in a signal window sample.
+These are used on the angle() variable:

+   gravityMean
+   tBodyAccMean
+   tBodyAccJerkMean
+   tBodyGyroMean
+   tBodyGyroJerkMean

 ## Data Transformation

 In order to obtain a full dataset containing both training and testing data, the identical sets of steps were performed for each group of files in ‘train’ and ‘test’ categories.